tilt-dev/tilt.build/docs/custom_build.md

 Tilt will then inject that image into your deployments.

+If Tilt has detected a local registry, it will populate the environment variable `REGISTRY_HOST` (e.g., `REGISTRY_HOST=localhost:5000`) before calling the build script.

 ### Determining the Content-based Tag

 In rare cases, another script in your build system may need to know what tag